 The Center for Career and Professional Development offers career and internship counseling, résumé and portfolio assistance, industry mentoring, professional development, workshops, entrepreneurial support, and a lifelong job search support system.
-Six months after graduation, 94 percent of Pratt’s graduate students are employed and 92 percent of those are employed in their field or a related field.
+One year after graduation, 98 percent of Pratt’s graduate students are employed.
 Qualified students are offered challenging on-the-job experiences in top art galleries, publishing houses, and architecture and design firms in both Manhattan and Brooklyn, giving them firsthand work experience as well as credit toward professional degrees.

 Pratt’s computer labs and digital output centers have the most current equipment available.
 Computer labs offer computer workstations, color scanners, color and black-and-white printers and plotters, digital and analog output centers, digital photography, video and sound bays, multimedia video projection, and multiple servers.
 Equipped with everything from film editing and digital animation to two and three-dimensional rendering, all workstations feature the latest software for the departments using them.
 Those working in the three-dimensional realm have access to 3-D printers, laser cutters, and CNC milling machines.
 Pratt continually upgrades lab equipment as industry standards change.